2025 Porsche Carrera Cup Australia

-The 2025 Porsche Carrera Cup Australia (commercially titled 2025 Paynter Dixon Carrera Cup Australia) is a national motor racing series conducted using spec Porsche 911 (992) GT3 Cup cars.
-The series is one of the main support categories for the Supercars Championship, supporting eight of the thirteen events in 2025.
-It is sanctioned by Motorsport Australia.
+The 2025 Porsche Carrera Cup Australia (commercially titled 2025 Paynter Dixon Carrera Cup Australia) was a national motor racing series conducted using spec Porsche 911 (992) GT3 Cup cars.
+The series which was the twenty-first running of Porsche Carrera Cup Australia was one of the main support categories for the Supercars Championship, supporting eight of the thirteen events in 2025.
+It was sanctioned by Motorsport Australia.

+The series was won by Dylan O'Keeffe, and the Pro-Am championship was won by Rodney Jane.